cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   values, and Rule 3 does not use preferred serialization, so Rule 2 may be a good choice in many cases.

-  If NaN is an allowed value and there is no intent to support NaN payloads or signaling NaNs, the protocol needs to pick a single representation, for example 0xf97e00.
+* If NaN is an allowed value and there is no intent to support NaN payloads or signaling NaNs, the protocol needs to pick a single representation, for example 0xf97e00.
 If that simple choice is not possible, specific attention will be needed for NaN handling.

-  Subnormal numbers (nonzero numbers with the lowest possible exponent of a given IEEE 754 number format) may be flushed to zero outputs or be treated as zero inputs in some floating-point implementations.
-A protocol's deterministic encoding may want to exclude them from interchange, interchanging zero instead.
+* Subnormal numbers (nonzero numbers with the lowest possible exponent of a given IEEE 754 number format) may be flushed to zero outputs or be treated as zero inputs in some floating-point implementations.

-* If a protocol includes a field that can express integers with an absolute value of
-  2^64 or larger using tag numbers 2 or 3 ({{bignums}}), the protocol's deterministic encoding needs to specify whether small integers are expressed using the tag or major types 0 and 1.
-Preferred serialization uses the latter choice, which is therefore recommended.
+  A protocol's deterministic encoding may want to specifically accommodate such implementations while creating an onus on other implementations, by excluding subnormal numbers from interchange, interchanging zero instead.

 ### Length-first map key ordering